Custom Search

 Water Flow in Tubes - Reynolds Number

-Reynolds Number in pipes transporting clean cold water
+Reynolds number for clean cold water flow.

-The Reynolds number is important in analyzing any type of flow when there is substantial velocity gradient (i.e., shear.)
-It indicates the relative significance of the viscous effect compared to the inertia effect.
-The Reynolds number is proportional to inertial force divided by viscous force.
+Turbulent or laminar flow is determined by the dimensionless Reynolds Number which is important when analyzing fluid flow where there is a substantial velocity gradient (i.e. shear).
+The Reynolds number indicates the relative significance of the viscous effect compared to the inertia effect and the number is proportional to the inertial force divided by the viscous force.

 The flow is